harper25/repostates/README.md

 # microservices-git-state

-The goal is to provide short insight about the state of a **set of git repositories** with one command.
+The goal of the tool is to provide short insight about the state of a **set of git repositories** with one command.

 The script *fetches* origin for each repository and then displays the following info:
 - current branch